Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ### Memory Monitoring :

 #### System Service Monitoring:
-   Monitor system core systemd services.
-When the core service and port initialization is done,
+   It monitor the system core services and port initializatin state and generate the system ready message.
+Anytime core service goes down, it monitr

 #### System Memory Usage:
    Memory usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.